Financial Aid

 • Have an expected family contribution (EFC) of 0 in the current academic year.
 This includes students who are eligible for a maximum Pell Grant.

 Beginning Jan.
 16, 2021, students who meet one of the two criteria outlined above may receive SNAP benefits if they meet all other financial and non-financial SNAP eligibility criteria.
-The new, temporary exemptions will be in effect until 30 days after the COVID-19 public health emergency is lifted.
 More information can be found on the SNAP benefits for students webpage and Q&A on student eligibility.

 Because state SNAP agencies administer the SNAP program, process applications, and determine eligibility, students should contact their local SNAP offices to learn how to apply or to ask other questions.
 Contact information for state SNAP agencies and local offices can be found in the FNS SNAP state directory.